daKmoR/generate-typescript-definition-files-from-javascript/README.md

 So yeah I know what you have been thinking - a string as an argument?
 While implementing we found out that it was a bad idea.
-And thanks to the power of types we can just go back to our code/tests and tada we immeditelly see in vscode that `square('two')` is not working.
+And thanks to the power of types we can just go back to our code/tests and tada we immediately see in vscode that `square('two')` is not working.

 ![01-ts-square-two](https://github.com/daKmoR/generate-typescript-definition-files-from-javascript/blob/master/images/01-ts-square-two.png)

-And we will of course get the same if we try to run `tsc`.
+And we will, of course, get the same if we try to run `tsc`.

 ```bash
 npm i -D typescript